Folks…

 Karate, as we know it, is about to be changed forever.

-And I’m not going to get left behind.
+And I’m NOT going to get left behind.

 Sound’s crazy, I know.
 But let me explain.